guard/guard-test/README.md

 - Source hosted on GitHub: https://github.com/guard/guard-test
 - Report issues and feature requests to GitHub Issues: https://github.com/guard/guard-test/issues

 Pull requests are very welcome!
+Please try to follow these simple "rules", though:

-Make sure your patches are well tested.
-Please create a topic branch for every separate change you make.
-Please do not change the version in your pull-request.
+- Please create a topic branch for every separate change you make;
+- Make sure your patches are well tested;
+- Update the README (if applicable);
+- Update the CHANGELOG (maybe not for a typo but don't hesitate!);
+- Please do not change the version number.

 For questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).